rajatyt/unico_task/unico_task/README.md

 Note:

-Did not implement Facebook auth as it requires certificate and need facebook developer account separately.
+=> Did not implement Facebook auth as it requires certificate and need facebook developer account separately.
+=> login and signup field are disabled because you have asked for login signup screen with auth using social media.

 4.Github profile
 rajatvirat999@gmail.com